arjuntherajeev/neo4j_issuu_data_analysis/README.md

 We need to ask our Graph _questions_.
 These questions need to be translated to __Cypher__ queries which will return the appropriate results.
 Let us answer some basic and advanced questions about the data set:

-> For the sake of this tutorial, we will only display the __top 10__ results for queries with a large number of rows.
-This is achieved by using the `LIMIT 10` constraint in our __Cypher__ query.
+__Note: For the purpose of this tutorial, we will only display the top 10 results for queries with a large number of rows.
+This is achieved by using the `LIMIT 10` constraint.__

 ### Query 1.
 Find the count of visitors from each country and display them in the _descending_ order of count.
 ```